Rein-C/ScheduleViewerMaker/README.md

 # Flask Website Setup Guide

-This guide will walk you through the process of setting up and running a Flask-based website on your local machine.
+This guide will walk you through the process of setting up and running a Flask-based website on your local machine after downloading and extracting the ZIP file.

 ## Prerequisites